Sports Coach Logo Sports Coach Training Principles Fitness Components

 During your workout, you probably sweated quite a bit.
 Make sure you drink plenty of water when you are done exercising to rehydrate and improve your blood circulation (which is necessary for efficient muscle recovery).

-In most cases, water is the ideal beverage to consume following a workout, unless you did a lot of sweating and are particularly dehydrated.
-In that case, you may want to try a sports drink meant to help replenish your electrolytes.
-Try to find one that is not filled with tons of sugar or artificial sweeteners.
+In most cases, water is the ideal beverage to consume following a workout unless you sweat heavily and are particularly dehydrated.
+In that case, try a sports drink meant to help replenish your electrolytes.
+Try to find one not filled with tons of sugar or artificial sweeteners.

 • Media seeds